Olatubosun/rocksdb.docs/Block-cache-analysis-and-simulation-tools.md

 ```

 # Trace Format
 We can convert the generated binary trace file into human readable trace file in csv format.
-It contains the following columns.
+It contains the following columns:

 | Column Name   |  Values     | Comment |
 | :------------- |:-------------|:-------------|